 Keeping the thigh muscles tight, lift your injured leg up

-so that your heel is about 12 inches off the floor.
+so that your heel is about 12 in.
+(30 cm) off the floor.
 Hold for 5 seconds, then

 Primary Medical Reviewer

 Adam Husney, MD - Family Medicine